adafruit/makecode-newsletter/_posts/2021-02-26-makecode-arcade-turns-one.md

 Missed a previous issue?
 No worries, you can check out the archive [right here](http://makecode.adafruitdaily.com/)!

-## MakeCode Arcade is one year old
+## MakeCode Arcade is One Year Old!

 [![MakeCode Arcade](/assets/20210226/20210226bday1.jpg)](https://makecode.com/blog/arcade/update-jan-2021)